-Just like your car, your house, and even yourself, your computer needs a good cleaning every once and a while to prevent overheating and dust build up.
-It’s easy to do and it only takes about 20 minutes, so today we’re going to cover how to effectively clean the inside of your desktop computer.
+Just like your car, your house, and even your body, your computer needs a good cleaning every once and a while to prevent dust build up and overheating.
+Cleaning a PC is easy to do and only takes about 20 minutes, so today we’re going to cover how to effectively clean the inside of your desktop computer.

 Tomato is a powerful third-party firmware for your router, but tweaking the software makes it even more powerful.
 We’ll be showing you our 5 favorite tips for Tomato routers to help speed them up and help you get your work done… faster!

 We’ve already covered installing Tomato on your router and how to connect to your home network with OpenVPN and Tomato.
 Now we are going to cover installing OpenVPN on your DD-WRT enabled router for easy access to your home network from anywhere in the world!